fonors/sarco_trees_scripts/README.md

 # Scripts for Phylogenetic Analysis
-Contains all the scripts used to perform phylogenetic analysis to muscular sarcocystosis in two arctic foxes.
+Contains all the scripts used to perform simple phylogenetic analysis using ClustalW alignments, MPBoot for Maximum Parsimony tree creation (with 1000 replicate branch support assessments) RAxML Next Generation for Maximum Likelihood tree creation (TPM3+G+I as a model, bootstrapping analysis of 1000 replicates).

-### WARNING
-For the sequence alignments, it is recommended that you use ClustalW either as a command line tool or through other software, like MEGA.

 ## Usage
 ### Tree Writer
-Use the mandantory -i (for input), -o (for output SVG file) and -r (to choose a root for your tree) arguments to write a tree to an SVG file.
+#### Mandatory arguments
+You must use these arguments in order for the tree SVG creation to work.

+`-i` or `--input`: Input tree file.

+`-r` or `--root`: Tree root/outgroup identifier,

+`-o` or `--output`: Output SVG file. (use the .svg suffix)

-### Tree Creator
+### Tree Creation script
+***WARNING: You MUST have ClustalW, MPBoot and RAxML Next Generation installed for the script to run or it will NOT work.***
-Insert the full path for your file to output the Maximum Likelihood trees.
+Insert the full path for your sequence file.
+The script will then use ClustalW to align the sequence, followed by the tree creation.
+It should output all the trees with the corresponding bootstrap values, both Maximum Parsimony and Maximum Likelihood.

+## Credits
+These scripts were developed by fonors, goncalof21, MadalenaFranco2 & scmdcunha.